-Rayo Vallecano’s No.1 (keeping Luca Zidane, son of Zinedine, out of the starting XI in the process), Stole Dimitrievski has enjoyed a good season in the Spanish second tier.
-The 27-year-old has conceded just under a goal per 90 minutes while averaging just shy of two saves per game and keeping seven clean sheets so far.
+Rayo Vallecano’s No.1 (keeping Luca Zidane, son of Zinedine, out of the starting XI in the process), Stole Dimitrievski enjoyed a good season in the Spanish second tier.
+The 27-year-old has conceded just under a goal per 90 minutes while keeping nine clean sheets so far.
 There are some question marks regarding his ability to command his box and claim crosses but, overall, Angelovski will be confident that goalkeeper is certainly not a position he has to worry about this summer.

 Defender: Ezgjan Alioski